jalotra/Neural_Network_From_Scratch/README.md

 6. Update the model weight through ` update_model(m, rate/batch, momentum, decay)`.
 See for SGD the rate changes to rate/batchsize.

 ## MUST READ
 *After reading each and every bit of information that I have written here you are equipped with most of information needed to write something similar to this repo.
-I strongly feel that you should create your own Neural Network in C specially because you will be defining all the matrix methods your-self and also implementing all these functions your self.*
+I strongly feel that you should create your own Neural Network in C specially because you will be defining all the matrix methods your-self unlike python where you have numpy for help and also the execution will be slow of your own methods.*

 You don't have to code everything from scratch.
 I have build this on top of my existing repo.
 Check the repo [Image_Processing_Starter_Packge](https://github.com/jalotra/Image_Processing_Starter_Package)